 The mission of the DankersLab is to provide material solutions for regenerative medicine through development of functional biomaterials based on supramolecular chemistry

 Patricia Y.W.
-Dankers, PhD, PhD, is associate professor in the Institute for Complex Molecular Systems (ICMS) and the department of Biomedical Engineering, in the Laboratory of Chemical Biology and the Laboratory for Cell and Tissue Engineering, at the Eindhoven University of Technology (TU/e).
+Dankers, PhD, PhD, is full professor in Biomedical Materials in the Institute for Complex Molecular Systems (ICMS) and the department of Biomedical Engineering, in the Laboratory of Chemical Biology and the Laboratory for Cell and Tissue Engineering, at the Eindhoven University of Technology (TU/e).

 After her PhD defense in 2006, she worked for the company SupraPolix in Eindhoven, and in the laboratory of Pathology and Medical Biology at the University Medical Center Groningen where together with prof.dr.
 Marja J.A. van Luyn she initiated the bioartificial kidney project in the Netherlands.
 She defended her second PhD thesis in medical sciences on kidney regenerative medicine at the University of Groningen in 2013.
 In 2010 she worked in the Institute for BioNanotechnology in Medicine at Northwestern University in Chicago, USA, in the research group of prof.dr.
 Samuel I. Stupp.
 She has climbed every step on the academic ladder, from assistant professor (2008) and tenured associate professor (2014) till full professor (2017).

-She is a Veni laureate (2008) and received an ERC starting grant (2012).
-In the last 7 years she acquired more than 6.5 million Euro of funding.
+She is a Veni and Vidi laureate (2008, and 2017) and received an ERC starting grant (2012).
 She has been awarded various (EU) grants and awards, such as the DSM Science & Technology award, and the Pauline van Wachem award for the best thesis in biomaterials research and tissue engineering and the Journal of Polymer Science Innovation award at the ACS (2019).
 From 2011-2013 she has been a member of the first Jonge Gezondheidsraad (JongGR).
 Since 2015 she is a member of De Jonge Akademie (DJA) of the KNAW and in 2016 she joined the board of DJA.
 Currently she is the chairman of the Netherlands Society of Biomaterials and Tissue Engineering (NBTE) for a few years.
 She founded and is currently leading the Eindhoven Young Academy of Engineering (EYAE) at TU/e.
 Since 2019, she is the chair of the Chemistry Round Table of NWO.
 This table is the voice of the chemical research community to the NWO Science Domain.
 Additionally, she considers the promulgation of science to society a very important topic.
-Therefore, she recently developed and initiated a teaching program at primary schools about performing research (i.e. onderzoek doen), and contributed to the Dutch Design Week 2015.